What Are Life Insurance Policy Provisions?

 Policy Loan Provision

+Policy loans have proven to be a powerful tool for many of our Fortune 500 clients.
 The policy loan provision stipulates the amount you can borrow against your cash value, the rate of interest, and other terms for policy loans.
 In the event that you die with policy loans outstanding, your insurance company will deduct the unpaid amount plus any accumulated interest from your death benefit.
-Policy loan provisions are found in most cash value policies.
+Policy loan provisions are found in most cash-value policies.
 If you own a term life insurance policy, there is no cash value to borrow.
 Thus, the policy loan provision does not apply.

 A reinstatement provision requires the insurance company to reinstate a lapsed policy if you request it within a certain period.
 The reinstatement period is typically three years from the date of your last premium payment.
 Before your policy is reinstated, the insurance company can require you to pay all back premiums with interest and provide proof of insurability.
 This means you will probably have to take a medical examination to prove you are in good health.
 Even though it may be expensive, this can be an attractive option because, based on your age, you might have to pay much higher premiums for a new policy.